rust-lang/cargo/src/doc/man/cargo-package.md

     - The original `Cargo.toml` file is rewritten and normalized.
     - `[patch]`, `[replace]`, and `[workspace]` sections are removed from the manifest.
-    - `Cargo.lock` is automatically included if the package contains an executable binary or example target. {{man "cargo-install" 1}} will use the packaged lock file if the `--locked` flag is used.
+    - `Cargo.lock` is always included.
+When missing, a new lock file will be generated. {{man "cargo-install" 1}} will use the packaged lock file if the `--locked` flag is used.
     - A `.cargo_vcs_info.json` file is included that contains information about the current VCS checkout hash if available, as well as a flag if the worktree is dirty.